Now (Shania Twain album): Singles

 Twain premiered "Life's About to Get Good", the album's lead single, at the Stagecoach Festival in April 2017 before officially releasing it as a single on June 15, 2017.
 The single debuted and peaked at number 36 on the US Billboard Country Airplay chart.
 A music video for the song, directed by Matthew Cullen, was released in July.
 "Swingin' With My Eyes Closed" was released as the second single from Now on August 18, 2017, later accompanied by a music video.
 "We Got Something They Don't" was released as the third single from the album on October 30, 2017, followed by "Who's Gonna Be Your Girl" as the fourth single on December 17.

 Two tracks from Now were released as promotional singles ahead of the album's release: "Poor Me" was released as the first promotional single on July 20, 2017, accompanied by an official lyric video, followed by "We Got Something They Don't" on September 15.

 Critical reception

 Now received mixed reviews from music critics.
-At Metacritic, the album received a weighted score of 58 out of 100 from review aggregate website Metacritic, indicating "mixed or average reviews", based on 11 reviews from music critics.
+The album received a weighted score of 58 out of 100 from review aggregate website Metacritic, indicating "mixed or average reviews", based on 11 reviews from music critics.